HajraRizwan/Digital-Workspace-and-Collaboration-Platform-DWCP-/README.md

 ---

 This README serves as a guide to the DWCP project, detailing its scope, objectives, and documentation for seamless navigation and development.
-Feel free to explore each section for deeper insights into the platform's design and functionality.
+Explore each section for deeper insights into the platform's design and functionality.